 : Professor Mario Erasmo

 : UGA Department of Classics

 2019 Program Dates

-May 10th, 2019 - All participants are responsible for making their own travel arrangements to Athens, Greece and from London, England.
+May 10th, 2019 - All participants are responsible for making their own travel arrangements to Athens, Greece at the start of the program and from London, England at the end of the program.
 In order to arrive in Athens, Greece on May 11th for the beginning of the program.
-May 10th is the last possible day to depart the United States for Rome.
+May 10th is the last possible day to depart the United States.
 All other travel within Europe is included in the program fee.

 May 11th, 2019 - Official start of the program

 May 30th, 2019 - Official end of the program

 - Acropolis - Parthenon and Erectheum (Porch of the Maidens: Caryatids)

 - Agora and Classical Athens

 - Pompeii Archaeological Site including Villa of the Mysteries